Bjavillo1059/Team-profile-generator/README.md

     - Intern
     - Manager.
 Four total test suites with 15 total test will run when the User runs 'npm run test' function.
-When the test are complete, the User can initiate the application by inputting node Main.js in the intergrated terminal.
+When the tests are complete, the User can initiate the application by inputting node Main.js in the intergrated terminal.
+A basic HTML will be created for inidividual team members that are added to the team.
+A User will be presented with instructions to fill information for each team member:
+    - Enter a Team member's name
+    - Select a role for Team member
+    - Enter employee ID
+    - Enter Team member's email information.
+When a User makes a selection for the team member's role, specific information will be asked for that role:
+    - Engineer "will ask for the team member's GitHub username"
+    - Intern "will ask for the team member's school or institution name"
+    - Manager "will ask for the team member's office number".
+When the User is done with the list of instructions, the User will then be asked if another team member would like to be add.
+    - If the answer is yes, the User will go through another list of instructions
+    - If the answer is no, the User will exit the program and the information from the list of instructions will be added to the displayed HTML